oovm/cargo-tools/projects/cargo-workspace/readme.md

 cargo workspace publish --publish-interval 10
 ```

-This sets a 10-second interval between publishing each package to avoid triggering rate limits on crates.io.
-The default interval is 5 seconds.
+This sets a 10-second interval between publishing each package.
+The default interval is 0 seconds (no interval).
+Use this option if you want to add a delay between package publications.

 ## How It Works